Nambu Structures And Associated Bialgebroids: Preliminaries

 For each fixed $a \in \mathcal A^{|a|}$, $[a,~]$ is a derivation with respect to $\wedge$ of degree $(|a|-1)$.
 For the relabeling of $\mathcal A$ given by $\mathcal A^{(i)} = \mathcal A^{i+1},$ a Gerstenhaber algebra $\mathcal A$ may be viewed as a graded Lie algebra.

-It is a well known fact that given a Lie algebroid $A$ over a smooth manifold $M$, the algebra $\Gamma(\Lambda^\bullet A)= \oplus_k\Gamma(\Lambda^k A)$ of multisections endowed with the generalized Schouten bracket $[~, ~]$ is a Gerstenhaber algebra \cite{mac}.
-Moreover, the collection of Lie algebroid structures on a smooth vector bundle $A\rightarrow M$ are in one to one correspondence with the set of all Gerstenhaber brackets on the graded commutative associative algebra $(\Gamma (\Lambda^\bullet A), \wedge)$ making it a Gerstenhaber algebra.
+It is a well known fact that given a Lie algebroid $A$ over a smooth manifold $M$, the algebra $\Gamma(\Lambda^\bullet A)= \oplus_k\Gamma(\Lambda^k A)$ of multisections endowed with the Schouten bracket $[~, ~]$ is a Gerstenhaber algebra \cite{mac}.
+Moreover, the collection of Lie algebroid structures on a smooth vector bundle $A\rightarrow M$ is in one-to-one correspondence with the set of all Gerstenhaber brackets on the graded commutative associative algebra $(\Gamma (\Lambda^\bullet A), \wedge)$ making it a Gerstenhaber algebra.

 Recall that the $n$-ary generalization of Lie algebras are called $n$-Lie algebras or Filippov algebras of order $n \geq 2$.